adampoczatek/IDB/README.md

 **Type:** `function(event) {}`

 **Description:** A function to call when the request fails.
-The function get passed 1 parameter: the `Event`.
+The function gets passed 1 parameter: the `Event`.

 ==